 If everything checks out, gain further peace of mind by having a trusted mechanic conduct a pre-purchase inspection on any car you’re tempted to pull the trigger on.
 Paying a professional $50 or $100 to mechanically look over your potential purchase might save you from bringing home a costly money pit.

-Keep all this advice handy the next time you’re car shopping and you’ll be driving home the perfect new-to-you used car in no time at all.
+Keep all these car-buying tips handy the next time you’re car shopping and you’ll be driving home the perfect new-to-you used car in no time at all.

 Check out our other handy resources to help you with your used car search: